-Whether you want to try investing in individual assets, ETFs, options, or bonds, Firstrade is a company you should consider.
+Whether you want to invest in individual assets, ETFs, options, or bonds, Firstrade is a company you should consider.

 Although many of these features are now extremely common among brokerage firms, it’s important to know the details before signing up.

-Like what you will find with Robinhood and many of the more ‘trendy’ brokerage accounts, Firstrade allows investors to access several tradable securities.
+Similar to what you will find on Robinhood and several other ‘trendy’ brokerage accounts, Firstrade allows investors to access several tradable securities.
 These include stocks, bonds, mutual funds, ETFs, and options.
-However, commission-free mutual funds are not as common as the others listed above.
+However, the availability of commission-free mutual funds is where Firstrade stands out from the crowd.

 Firstrade offers more than 2,200 no-fee ETFs and more than 11,000 mutual funds.
 With this many options to choose from, you’ll likely have no problems finding what you’re looking for with Firstrade.

-There are zero commissions on stock trading so get in and out of Tesla as many times as you want, I know I have.
+There are zero commissions on stock trading so get in and out of Tesla as many times as you want.
 Options contracts with no fees is also a refreshing phrase.
-With options you pay $0 commission & $0 contract fees, no exchange, exercise or assignment fees.
+With options, you pay $0 commission & $0 contract fees, no exchange, exercise, or assignment fees.
 How’s that for a brokerage account?

 Firstrade makes money outside of charging fees to customers.
-If you are curious how, check out our article on how Firstrade makes money.
+If you are curious to know more, check out our article on how Firstrade makes money.

-With all those savings on fees, you could quit your second job and spend more time doing research with Firstrade’s selection of news articles, video commentary, and stock reports all furnished from Morningstar all for free.
+With all those savings on fees, what other reason do you need to try it out today!
+In addition, with Firstrade you can spend as much time as you need researching stocks with Firstrade’s selection of news articles, video commentary, and stock reports all furnished from Morningstar all for free.

-Firstrade truly believes that knowledge is power and is willing to make the investment in meaningful research and data to give its customers the best experience.
+Firstrade truly believes that knowledge is power and is willing to invest in meaningful research and data to give its customers the best experience.

 The second is the Firstrade navigator which condenses all the most pressing information right into one screen so you can see everything with one glance.
 This platform also features widgets that you can swap in and out to customize your page.
-In addition, real-time data and in depth analyses are available with Firstrade navigator.
+In addition, real-time data and in-depth analyses are available with the Firstrade navigator.